NY state buildings fly flags at half-staff in honor of Officer Mazurkiewicz - NewsBreak

 ROCHESTER, N.Y.
 (WROC) — Governor Hochul announced that flags on all state buildings will be flown at half-staff on Sunday and Monday to honor fallen Rochester police officer Anthony Mazurkiewicz, who was fatally shot while in the line of duty.

 Flags were directed by the governor to be lowered to half-staff at sunrise on Sunday and will continue to be flown at half-staff during Officer Mazurkiewicz’s funeral service on Monday.
-Flags will be returned to full-staff at sunset following the funeral.Perinton to ‘Light Blue’ in honor of fallen Rochester Officer Mazurkiewicz
+Flags will be returned to full-staff at sunset following the funeral.NBA and Celtics legend Bill Russell, ‘most prolific winner in American sports,’ dies

 Gov. Hochul said the loss of Officer Mazurkiewicz was a tragedy and said her thoughts are with the Mazurkiewicz family.